bchavez/Coinbase.Commerce/README.md

 // Create a unique identifier to associate
 // the customer in your system with the
-// crypto payment they are about to make. var customerId = Guid.NewGuid();
+// crypto payment they are about to make.
+// Normally, this is a unique ID for your
+// customer inside your database. var customerId = Guid.NewGuid();

 var charge = new CreateCharge